niroshanS/SocialRecoveryWallet/README.md

 An attempt at a social recovery wallet.
 This is still very much a WIP

 ## How to run
+Follow these instructions to ensure your dev environment is setup properly: https://reactnative.dev/docs/environment-setup

 Check out the project and run

  `npm install`